rouxers/book/src/en/lse.md

 Either way, they're more efficient.

-The cases are quite easy to recognise by only looking at the U-face colors and pattern; only 2 of the stickers on top are the D-face color, and they'll either be positioned in UL/UR or the U-center and UF or UB.
+The cases are quite easy to recognise by only looking at the U-face colors and pattern; form your own recognition methods.

 **DFDB in ULUR:**
 <div id="dfdb_in_ulur">
 <script type="text/javascript">
   TTk.AlgorithmPuzzle(3)
     .size({width:400, height:400})
-    .case("M' U2 M' U' M2 U")
+    .case("M U2 M U' M2 U")
     ('#dfdb_in_ulur');
 </script>

-Recognition: DF and DB edges are where UL and UR belong.
 </div>

 **2 D-stickers on M slice and U layer**